lay2dev/pw-core/README.md

 You can find a detailed [API Document Here](https://docs.lay2.dev).

+## Upgrading to Support CKB2021

+The CKB2021 hard fork will occur in May, 2022.
+In order to fully support the hard fork, PW-Core must be updated to the newest version which contains several changes that may be incompatible with previous version.
+Please see [this guide](./ckb2021.md) for a list of the changes that need to be made during the update.

 ## Get Involved

 Currently pw-core is still at a very early stage, and all kinds of suggestions and bug reports are very much welcomed.
 Feel free to open an issue, or join our [Discord](https://discord.gg/ZuFQGCx) server to talk directly to us.
 And of couse, a **star** is very much appreciated :).